 The timing of our sales and related revenue recognition is difficult to predict because of the length and unpredictability of the sales cycle for our cloud platform, particularly with respect to large organizations.
 Our sales efforts typically involve educating our prospective customers about the uses, benefits and the value proposition of our cloud platform.
 Customers often view the subscription to our cloud platform as a significant decision as part of a strategic transformation initiative and, as a result, frequently require considerable time to evaluate, test and qualify our platform prior to entering into or expanding a relationship with us.
 Large enterprises and government entities in particular often undertake a significant evaluation process that further lengthens the sales cycle.
-In addition, the impact of macroeconomic conditions, including the ongoing impact to global and U.S. economies as a result of COVID-19 or other widespread pandemics, international conflicts or the increasing effects of inflation, could materially and adversely affect our business, operating results and financial condition in a number of ways, including by reducing sales, lengthening sales cycles and lowering prices for our services.
-As a result of challenging macroeconomic conditions, we have experienced and may experience in the future increased scrutiny and a longer approval process for initial purchases by new customers, particularly for larger transactions.
-We cannot predict how long these challenging economic conditions will persist, and customer cautiousness could continue or worsen or result in potential customers deciding to forego our services entirely.
+In addition, the impact of economic conditions, including the ongoing impact to the global and U.S. economies as a result of COVID-19, international conflicts or the increasing effects of inflation, could materially and adversely affect our business, operating results and financial condition in a number of ways, including by reducing sales, lengthening sales cycles and lowering prices for our services.